 Here are some ways you can do this.

 - Stay informed but set limits for news and social media.

 - The constant stream of social media updates and news reports about COVID 19 could cause you to feel worried.

 - Sometimes it can be difficult to separate facts from rumours.
 Use trustworthy and reliable sources to get your news.

 On social media, people may talk about their own worries or beliefs.
 You don’t need to make them your own.

 Too much time on social media may increase your worry and levels of anxiety.

 Consider limiting how much time you spend on social media.

-If you find the coverage on coronavirus is too intense for you, talk it through with someone close or get support, call us on our helpline on 01 8428118 if you have a particular query around your diabetes.
+If you find the coverage on COVID 19 is too intense for you, talk it through with someone close or get support, call us on our helpline on 01 8428118 if you have a particular query around your diabetes.

-Your routine may be affected by the coronavirus outbreak in different ways.
-But during difficult times like this, it’s best if you can keep some structure in your day.
+Your routine may be affected by pandemic in different ways.
+But during difficult times like this, it’s best if you can keep some structure in your day and a healthy routine.